Matron of Honor vs. Maid of Honor: Is One More Important?

 • Travel expenses if the wedding is out of town

-It’s customary for the entire bridal party to chip in on the bridal shower and bachelorette party.
-Just create a budget that the entire bridal party is comfortable with and split the cost amongst the entire group.
+It’s customary for the whole wedding party to chip in on the bridal shower and bachelorette party and split the cost amongst the entire group.

-Just because you’re the matron of honor doesn’t mean you have to shoulder the entire cost for the events you plan!
+Remember, just because you’re the matron of honor or maid of honor doesn’t mean you have to shoulder the entire cost for the events you plan.

-Taking the other ‘maids dress shopping?
-Head to the nearest Bella Bridesmaids location!
+Taking the other bridesmaids dress shopping?
+Find your closest Bella Bridesmaids location!

-What Does the Matron of Honor Do on the Wedding Day?
+What Does the MOH Do on the Wedding Day?

-As a matron of honor, you’ll quickly learn that you play a major role in the wedding, and that’s what makes it so fun!
+As an esteemed MOH, you’ll quickly learn that you play a major role in the wedding, making it fun.
 The bride is relying on you because she knows you can handle it.
 She knows you’ll do whatever it takes to make her wedding day go off without a hitch.

 See also: What Is an Honorary Bridesmaid (and Do You Need One)?

-Your MOH duties begin as soon as your best friend asks you to be her matron of honor.
+Your MOH duties begin as soon as your best friend or sister asks you to be her maid or matron of honor.
 From shopping for bridesmaid dresses to arranging her train to get those perfect “I Do” photos, your role as MOH doesn’t end until the wedding is over.

 So be her support system.
-Be the shoulder she leans on when wedding planning and making decisions about the big day.
-And, most of all, keep reminding her that she’s the most beautiful bride ever!
+Be the shoulder she leans on when making decisions about the big day.
+And, most of all, keep reminding her the day-of that she’s the most beautiful bride of all time.

 You May Also Be Interested In...